tlswg/tls13-spec/draft-ietf-tls-tls13.md

   in the "supported_groups" extension.

 server_share
-: A single KeyShareEntry value for the negotiated cipher suite.
+: A single KeyShareEntry value that is in the same group as one of the client's shares.
 {:br }

 Clients offer an arbitrary number of KeyShareEntry values, each